veyon/docs/admin/reference.rst

 .. envvar:: VEYON_AUTH_KEY_NAME

-    This variable allows to explicitely specify the name of the authentication key to use in case multiple authentication keys are available.
+    This variable allows to explicitly specify the name of the authentication key to use in case multiple authentication keys are available.
 This can be used to override the default behaviour of Veyon Master which uses the first readable private key even if multiple private key files are available.

 .. envvar:: VEYON_LOG_LEVEL